notarkhit/dotfiles/misc/Note/uni-se-ques.md

 > Non Functional requirements

-- Non functional requirements define how a software should do what it does
+- Non functional requirements define how a software should do what it does.

 ## Write down any 6 key differences between functionsl and non funcional requirements

+> **functional requirements**

 ## explain requirement engineering process